sublimelsp/LSP/docs/src/customization.md

 | `meta.semantic-token.regexp` | regexp |
 | `meta.semantic-token.operator` | operator |

-By default, LSP will assign scopes based on the [scope naming guideline](https://www.sublimetext.com/docs/scope_naming.html) to each of these token types, but if you define rules for the scopes specified above, the latter will take precedence.
+By default, LSP will assign scopes based on the [scope naming guideline](https://www.sublimetext.com/docs/scope_naming.html) to each of these token types, but if you define color scheme rules for the scopes specified above, the latter will take precedence.

 Language servers can also add their own custom token types, which are not defined in the protocol.
 A "LSP-*" helper package (or user) can provide a "semantic_tokens" mapping in the server configuration for such additional token types.